lessy-community/lessy/docs/pull_request.md

 ## Coding style

 We do not maintain an exhaustive list of coding style rules.
 It could be done in the future but it would be overwhelming to try to think to all cases.

+We wanted to use [Pronto](https://github.com/prontolabs/pronto) to automatically check your changes and comment your pull request but we had some troubles when we configured it so it is disabled for the moment.

-That's the reason we use [Pronto](https://github.com/prontolabs/pronto) which will check your changes and comment your pull request.
-If we detect some additional issues in your code, we will point them to you and add them to a list.
+If we detect issues in your code, we will point them to you and add them to a list.